bleugreen/deeprhythm/README.md

 - Test done on 953 songs, mostly Electronic, Hip Hop, Pop, and Rock
 - Acc1 = Prediction within +/- 2% of actual bpm
 - Acc2 = Prediction within +/- 2% of actual bpm or a multiple (e.g. 120 ~= 60)
-- Timed from filepath in to bpm out (includes loading, feature extraction, model inference)
+- Timed from filepath in to bpm out (audio loading, feature extraction, model inference)
 - I could only get TempoCNN to run on cpu (it requires Cuda 10 and I'm not downgrading my Cuda install for curiosity's sake)

 ## Installation